Prathamansh/Customer-Churn-Prediction/README.md

 Customer at index 0:
 Prediction: No Churn
 Churn Probability: 12.34%
-📊 Model Performance
-Dataset size: 7,043 customers

-Test set size: 1,409 customers (20%)

-Accuracy: ~78% – 82%

-F1-score: ~0.50 – 0.60 (due to class imbalance)

-🧪 Troubleshooting
-FileNotFoundError: Make sure the dataset CSV is in the root directory.

-ModuleNotFoundError: Ensure all libraries are installed.

-Invalid Input: Input must be an integer between 0 and 1408.

-📜 License
+ License
-This project is licensed under the MIT License.
+This project is open-source and available under the MIT License.